 Digital archive from 1889 that has features for searching, viewing, and saving articles.

-The Washington Post (final edition) is available, beginning with 2008, as full text images through the ProQuest Digital Microfilm interface.
-The most current issues are not available because of the publishing schedule.
+The Washington Post (final edition) is available, beginning with 2008, as full text images through the ProQuest Digitized Newspapers interface.
+The issues from the latest 3 months are not available.

 Vol.1 Domestic, municipal, and industrial water supply and waste disposal--vol 2 Water quality and resource development--Vol. 3 Surface and agricultural water--Vol. 4 Oceanography; meteorology;physics and chemistry; water law; and water history art, and culture--Vol. 5 Ground water.